Details was originally an independently-owned gay activist magazine. It was bought out by Condé Nast and relaunched as Vogue for straight guys.

-TV Guide was, for decades, a convenient source of regional program listings and articles about television; the program listing section made up the center of the magazine note .
+TV Guide was, for decades, a convenient source of regional program listings and articles about television; the program listing section made up the center of the magazine note (the advertisements for the shows were probably as well-known as the shows themselves and are still remembered and discussed to this day).
 The "shell" (typically 30 glossy, full-color pages) included news and commentary about television programming, and drew widespread critical acclaim for its content — serious reporting on the industry and its programs rather than fluff pieces, celebrity gossip, etc. In October 2005, the magazine was completely overhauled, changing from "digest" format to tabloid, and eliminating the 140 regional editions then in place with two (one for the Eastern and Pacific timezones, one for Central and Mountain timezones).
 Due to the prevalence of on-screen program listings and the internet (and the sheer number of channels that sprang up at the Turn of the Millennium, which included an actual TV Guide Channel), the assumption was that people no longer needed a print magazine to find television schedules.
 The other major change was including fluff pieces, brief excerpts from interviews (which ultimately had little insight), photo spreads and celebrity gossip, the very content that — with very few exceptions — the "old" TV Guide strove to avoid.

 But with "men's interest" magazines cluttering every single magazine shelf in stores, even the ones that won't hawk full nudity, Playboy has tried to compete by simply turning into a Maxim clone where the girls actually show their nipples.
 And the damnedest thing about it is that, even though they're now trashier than ever, they actually show fewer naked women than they used to.

-Rolling Stone has done this several times over the course of its run: it began in 1967 as a rock version of older genre-specific music magazines such as Down Beat and Sing Out, with some pretensions toward being a hippie version of Newsweek. note By the mid-to-late 1970s it became a corporate rock fanzine (they were notoriously slow to pick up on Punk Rock), and by the 1980s it was pretty much People for pretentious folks.
+Rolling Stone has done this several times over the course of its run: it began in 1967 as a rock version of older genre-specific music magazines such as Down Beat and Sing Out, with some pretensions toward being a hippie version of Newsweek. note (As early as 1972, they endorsed George McGovern for President and ran Hunter S. Thompson's famous Fear and Loathing: On the Campaign Trail '72 series of articles; further, they had P.J.
+O'Rourke on their masthead for 20 years.)
+By the mid-to-late 1970s it became a corporate rock fanzine (they were notoriously slow to pick up on Punk Rock), and by the 1980s it was pretty much People for pretentious folks.

 On the whole, they have managed to maintain themselves as more alternative than Kerrang! and good bands are still found in it (although often not without some searching), but most former fans will say it's heading the same way, and it has largely been abandoned by its original audience and is a joke to much of the wider metal community.